vinyguedess/MyNodefy/README.md

 ## Conclusion

 Sorry if you feel frustrated seeing this document.
-But, documentation is being developed and long project is being developed too.
+But, documentation is being developed as long as project is being developed too.